ankouros/samakia-fabric/docs/tenants/onboarding.md

 - “Validate tenant contracts”
 - “Generate tenant evidence packet”
 - “Phase 10 entry checklist (design-only)”
+- “Phase 10 Part 2 entry checklist” and “Phase 10 Part 2 acceptance”

+Phase 10 Part 2 adds **guarded execute mode** for enabled bindings and credential issuance.
+These remain opt-in and offline-first.

+Phase 10 Part 2 acceptance is documented in the operator cookbook.

 All commands and guardrails live in: